Check out this story about Neighbor Up Action Grants with journalist Harry Boomer on his Sunday morning show CW 43 Focus.

 The Cleveland Climate Action Fund (CCAF) was founded as the first community-based, open-access carbon reduction fund in the United States.
 Since then, the Fund has invested more than $100,000 in projects throughout Cleveland that both improve resident’s lives while mitigating carbon emissions.
 The Cleveland Climate Action Fund promotes and funds local carbon mitigation projects that foster economic development, social well-being, and environmental stewardship in our local communities.
 For more information, visit www.clevelandclimateaction.org.

-Rebecca Mason & Hank Smith – Neighborhood Connections Grant Making Committee
+Rebecca Mason & Hank Smith – Neighbor Up Action Grant Committee Members talk about community philanthropy

-Rhonda Crowder & Donte Gibbs – Neighbor Up Action Grantees Talk About Their Current Projects
+Rhonda Crowder & Donte Gibbs – Neighbor Up Action grantees talk about their projects

-Cynthia Connolly & Marlys Rambeau – Lake Erie Native American Council
+Cynthia Connolly & Marlys Rambeau of Lake Erie Native American Council talk about their work in the community

 Tory Necklace from the Lake Erie Native American Council talks about handmade regalia and more